HD-Projects/Kerbal-Kontroller/Glowforge/README.md

-#Glowforge
+# Glowforge

-the folder glowforge holds the info you need to use a glowforge or similar laser cutter to cut your controller parts
+the 'final' folder  holds the info you need to use a glowforge or similar laser cutter to cut your controller parts

-#Alternative
+# Alternative

 the alternative folder holds alternatives to using a glowforge or laser cutter if you dont have one